About the Seed Grant Program

 Wildlife Preservation Canada is providing wildflower seed grants to restore and build important pollinator habitat all across Canada.

 Grants of up to $2000 will be awarded to community groups or individuals.
-The application deadline for 2020 has passed.
-Please check back in spring 2021 for details about next year’s grant program.
+Applications are not being accepted for 2021.
+Please check back next year.

 Meet the 2020 seed grant recipients: